Podcastindex-org/podcast-namespace/value/value.md

 (Batch payout) = (Listener payment) * (Interval count)
 ```

-`Unit amount` refers to one of the following
+`Listener payment` and `Interval count` refer to one of the following scenarios:
-- either the amount of a one-time payment (with `Interval count` usually being 1)
+- either the amount of a one-time payment made by the listener (with `Interval count` usually being 1)
-- or the amount being streamed per minute (with `Interval count` referring to the interval in minutes at which the payouts are made)
+- or the amount being streamed per-minute by the listener (with `Interval count` referring to the interval in minutes at which payments are sent by their client)

 How `Batch payout` is divided between the recipients depends on their `split` and `fee` values.